Living in The London Borough of Ealing

 Moving to Ealing

-Stretching from the edges of Chiswick out to Northolt, the area has long been an under-the-radar popular spot for families and working professionals alike, thanks to its attractive mix of quality properties, good schools and excellent transport links.
-It is also the third largest and fourth most culturally diverse borough in London, with over 100 languages spoken and large Polish, Irish and South Asian Communities.
-Ealing’s highest scoring Locality Reality postcode is W7 1NU, hitting the 9.6 mark on Westcott Cres.
+Stretching from the edges of Chiswick out to Northolt, Ealing has long been an under-the-radar popular spot for families and working professionals alike, thanks to its attractive mix of quality properties, good schools and excellent transport links.
+It is also the third largest and fourth most culturally diverse borough in London, with over 100 languages spoken and large Polish, Irish, and South Asian communities.

-House prices in Ealing are currently relatively high for London, with an average property price of £640,000 as of February 2017, although it is still significantly cheaper than boroughs such as Camden, Hammersmith, and Islington.
-However, this looks set to change with the arrival of Crossrail, which by 2020 could push prices up by up to 50% – making the area unaffordable for all but the wealthiest residents.
+House prices in Ealing are currently relatively high for London, with an average property price of £721,302 as of February 2020, although it is still significantly cheaper than boroughs such as Camden, Hammersmith, and Islington.
+However, this looks set to change with the arrival of Crossrail, which by the closing months of 2020 could push prices up by up to 50% – making the area unaffordable for all but the wealthiest residents.

 “In total, the borough has thirteen tube stations, all of which sit in zones three to five, as well as a number of train stations on the Overground lines and Great Western Railway lines.”